Isaiah 46 – Dead Idols and the Living God

 Even I will carry, and will deliver you.

 a.
-Who have been upheld by Me from birth, who have been carried from the womb: The false gods represented by dumb dead idols must be carried; but God carries His people.
+Who have been upheld by Me from birth, who have been carried from the womb: The false gods represented by silent and dead idols must be carried; but God carries His people.
 He carried them from before their birth, and He promises to continue to carry them (even to gray hairs I will carry you!).

 b.
 I have made, and I will bear; even I will carry: This is the same Fatherly care Jesus spoke of in Luke 12:6-7: Are not five sparrows sold for two copper coins?
 And not one of them is forgotten before God.
 But the very hairs of your head are all numbered.
 Do not fear therefore; you are of more value than many sparrows.
-When we understand that has made us, and we are valuable to Him, then we can trust Him to carry us.
+When we understand that God has made us, and we are valuable to Him, then we can trust Him to carry us.

 i.
 It’s a worthy question: do you have to carry your gods, or does your God carry you?